United Kingdom industrial disputes and strikes (2022–present): Firefighters

-On 30 January 2023, it was confirmed that members of the Fire Brigades Union (FBU) had voted to take strike action over pay following a ballot earlier in the month in which 80% of those who had voted had favoured strike action The FBU said it would not announce any strike dates until it had spoken with its members.
-On 9 February it was announced that industrial action by firefighters had been called off after the pay offer was revised.
+On 30 January 2023, it was confirmed that members of the Fire Brigades Union (FBU) had voted to take strike action over pay following a ballot earlier in the month in which 80% of those who had voted had favoured strike action.
+The FBU said it would not announce any strike dates until it had spoken with its members.
+On 9 February, it was announced that industrial action by firefighters had been called off after the pay offer was revised.

 Others

 PCS strikes

 On 29 November, members of the Public and Commercial Services Union (PCS) announced a series of rolling strikes from 13 December to 16 January 2023.
 The strikes will involve driving examiners and rural payment officers at 250 sites.
 As of January 2023, the PCS had announced over 120 government departments which had voted for strike action.
 On 11 January the PCS announced that around 100,000 civil servants at 124 government departments would hold a one-day strike on 1 February.
+On 27 March 2023, another strike was called by the PCS for 28 April, involving around 130,000 civil servants.

+On 11 June 2023, staff at the Driver and Vehicle Licensing Agency (DVLA) in Swansea belonging to the PCS union began a 15-day strike.

+Prospect strikes

+Following a government offer of a 4.5% pay rise for civil servants (with an extra 0.5% for lower paid employees), the Prospect trade union announced on 14 April 2023 that two strikes would be staged on 10 May and 7 June.
+On 26 May, the union announced it had paused further strike action after the UK government had offered to engage in "meaningful talks" over pay.

+Environment Agency

+On 14 April 2023, several thousand workers with the Environment Agency belonging to the UNISON trade union began a three-day strike over pay and conditions.

+Passport Office

+On 3 April 2023, members of the Public and Commercial Services Union working at the Passport Office began a five-week strike over pay and conditions.